mpv-player/mpv/DOCS/man/options.rst

         affect this additionally.
 This can give incorrect results even with completely ordinary video sources.

         ``cuda`` is usually safe.
-However, it will usually not fallback cleanly for unsupported profiles of otherwise supported codecs - most obviously, this is the case for 10bit H.264 content.
-10bit HEVC is currently not supported but we can add support after CUDA 8 is released.
+Interlaced content will be weaved by the decoder, and it may not be possible for a deinterlacing filter to do anything useful with this.
+10bit HEVC is currently not supported but maybe we can add support after CUDA 8 is released (and it will be rounded down to 8 bits).

+	``cuda-copy`` has the same limitations as ``cuda`` - particularly its handling of deinterlacing.

         All other methods, in particular the copy-back methods (like ``dxva2-copy`` etc.) are either fully safe, or not worse than software